-Currently (2017) although any particular research labs may not have a lot of funding overall there are many more positions open in biology, biochemistry, biomedical science and many other areas than there are good applicants interested in research (emphasis on good, not just desperate to get out of a bad environment or find employment of any kind or not just aiming to get an MSc to fluff up their CV for another crack at that med. school application).
+Currently (2022) although any particular research lab may not have a lot of funding, overall there are many more positions open in biology, biochemistry, biomedical science and many other areas than there are good applicants interested in research (emphasis on good, not just desperate to get out of a bad environment or find employment of any kind or not just aiming to get an MSc to fluff up their CV for another crack at that med. school application).
 Most universities are experiencing dramatically declining science graduate student enrolments.
-The blunt fact is this: If you have a GPA sufficient to meet the entrance requirements, are willing to move to somewhere not necessarily as glamorous as Kitsilano Beach and you canÕt find a position as a graduate student then you are not applying properly.
+The blunt fact is this: If you have a GPA sufficient to meet the entrance requirements, are willing to move to somewhere not necessarily as glamorous as Kitsilano Beach and you canÕt find a position as a graduate student then you are not applying properly, or your GPA is so dismal at this point you can't meet the minimum entrance requirements.
+If that is the case, now that you know what you want to do and have matured enough not to get wasted the night before the exam, show some initiative: go back for a semester, take 4 or 5 courses pertinent to the area you want to work in and work your behind off to get good grades.
 If you arenÕt even getting replies to your enquiries you need to change your approach because virtually every well-funded laboratory that I know of is currently understaffed and looking for someone who is worth spending their grant money on to train an support.
 We want to find new graduate students but experience has shown us time and again that a poor student is far more work in the long run than they are worth.
 Remember we are all looking for good students to work in our labs.
 Your first task is to give us the confidence to give you a chance to prove you are one.

 5. Even if you were surfing the web looking for a music download and stumbled on the professorÕs website when you misspelled ŅNirvanaÓ and then got interested when you saw the cool green neuron picture, DONÕT tell them thatÕs how you found them and thatÕs why you are contacting them.
 DO mention the cool green neuron picture though!